 - Can I sell alcohol with WooCommerce Payments?

-WooCommerce Payments requires a WordPress.com account to connect your site to the WooCommerce Payments servers.
+WooCommerce Payments requires a WordPress.com account to connect your site to the WooCommerce Payments server.
 You will be asked to connect to a WordPress.com account during the signup process, or you can create a new one if you don’t have one already.

 The WordPress.com account is used to ensure that requests (for payments, refunds, etc.) from your site are securely and correctly attributed to your store.